usfsoar/torito-23-24/Github Tutorials/README.md

 ### Supported File Types

-The following are supported file types that their commit changes can be viewed inside of the commit log:
+The following are supported file types that their commit changes can be viewed inside of the commit log, as well as be uploaded to github:

 - SVG
 - LOG
 - TXT
+- CSV
+- md
+- STL (Can be rendered and previewed)
+- (Any Coding Language)

 The following files types are not supported when showing their commit changes, but can still be uploaded to github:

+- SolidWorks Files
 - PNG
 - GIF
 - JPEG